MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 ## Lab scenario

-You need to prepare for deployment of Azure Windows Virtual Desktop in an Azure Active Directory Domain Services (Azure AD DS) environment
+You need to prepare for deployment of Azure Virtual Desktop in an Azure Active Directory Domain Services (Azure AD DS) environment

 ## Objectives